Economics trumps tariffs

 be critical for the next recession or cyclical downturn.

+Tariffs are playing a minor role.
 Tariffs on steel imports into the EU and U.S.

 haven’t prevented a sharp downturn year-to-date in 2019.
 Concerns about more